Noah Togiai: Professional career

-Philadelphia Eagles
+Philadelphia Eagles (first stint)

 Togiai was signed by the Philadelphia Eagles as an undrafted free agent on April 25, 2020.
 He was waived during final roster cuts on September 5, 2020.

 Indianapolis Colts

 Togiai was claimed off waivers by the Indianapolis Colts on September 6, 2020.
 He made his NFL debut on September 20, 2020, against the Minnesota Vikings.
 He was placed on injured reserve on December 5, 2020.
 On January 2, 2021, Togiai was activated off of injured reserve.

 On August 24.
 2021, Togiai was waived/injured and placed on injured reserve.
 He was released on September 2.

 Philadelphia Eagles (second stint)

-Togiai signed with to the practice squad of the Philadelphia Eagles on October 11, 2021.
+Togiai was signed to the practice squad of the Eagles on October 11, 2021.
 He was placed into COVID protocols on December 27 and activated eight days later.
 He signed a reserve/future contract with the Eagles on January 18, 2022.

 On August 30, 2022, Togiai was waived by the Eagles and signed to the practice squad the next day.